Space, the Final Career Frontier: Navigating the Leadership of Colton R. Parkinson

 Step 3: Lead Transparently

-A memorable director empowers their team of tinkerers, educators, and policy wonks.
+A great director empowers their team of tinkerers, educators, and policy wonks.
 Transparency here doesn’t just earn trust—it turns donors into evangelists, and STEM interns into lifetime advocates.

 The Is Interactive: Museums That Think Like Startups